mrazjava/karty/README.md

 # Dislaimer
 ---------------------
-In its current form, the code kind of sucks (although if I remember correctly it does generate correct outputs).
-I don't write code like this anymore, it's a code written by me way back when Maven was just in incubator stage, and GIT was barely released.
-Nonetheless, a good look into my past :-)
+In its current form, the code is not what typical Java project looks like.
+Mind you, most of it had been ported from original C# version and the design fundamentals remained the same; that is, hand iterations, rather than being computed on the fly are pre-defined in static tables up front (in the form of large arrays) and evaluated off those structures which greatly improves performance.
+If I remember correctly the algorithms do generate correct outputs.

+In any case, for me this one is full of nostalic memories and an interesting peek
+into my past :-)